First-Year Admission Procedures and Additional Information

 A Home-school student is any applicant who will complete their high school coursework at home and will not receive a diploma from an accredited high school.
 An applicant is qualified for First-Year admission if they:

 - Present evidence of their completion of the academic CADR courses by submitting an official home-school transcript.
-Transcripts must be signed by a parent in order to be official.
+Transcripts must be signed by a parent or legal guardian in order to be official.

 - Provide GED test scores as proof of high school completion.
 A GED is not required but may be submitted to participate in varsity athletics.

 - Submit any official college transcripts (if applicable).
 Regardless of the number of college credits completed, students earning college credit in high school will be considered freshmen for admissions purposes as long as they do not take coursework after graduation from high school (excluding summer).

 All home-schooled students will be reviewed by the Admissions Review Process.

-Any applicant who submits a General Education Diploma (GED) in lieu of a high school transcript/graduation for First-Year admission will be considered and reviewed on an individual bases.
-Students must submit SAT, ACT or Accuplacer scores.
+Any applicant who submits GED scores in lieu of a high school transcript/graduation for First-Year admission will be considered and reviewed on an individual bases.
 If the student has any course work/transcript from a high school they must submit those transcripts.
 GED recipients will be reviewed through the Admissions Review Program.

 - Advanced Placement

 The University will grant at a minimum elective credit for College Board Advanced Placement (AP) exams completed with a score of three (3) or higher.
 Students may receive credit for advanced placement with a grade of S, depending upon the scores achieved on the College Entrance Examination Board Advanced Placement Test (AP).
 Students must request that their AP test scores be sent to the Office of the Registrar at Central.
 To learn more, please see the Office of the Registrar's website.
 To learn more about Advanced Placement Tests, visit our online undergraduate catalog and search for “Advanced Placement.”

 - Admission Appeal